Important Maui Haleakala Sunrise Tips

 These snacks and drinks came in handy since there is nothing for purchase once you get there!
 I would even suggest a quick bathroom break too!

 5. Drive Carefully and Enjoy the Show of Mt.
 Haleakala

-Once you make it to the top of the mountain, there will be a short trail to follow for the best views!
-Again, it is pitch black so a flashlight is ideal.
+Once you reach the top of the mountain, there will be a short trail to follow for the best views!
+Again, it is pitch black, so a flashlight is ideal.
 Don’t forget to have your camera and phones charged to get stunning pictures!

 6. Plan Other Aventures in Haleakala National Park

 Haleakala National Park is huge, so I’d suggest planning other tours and things to do after the sunrise.

 Popular activities include bike tours, visiting the lavender farms, and hikes around the crater.
 There is also a lot to see that you missed on the dark drive up here.

 You can also use my 5 Day Maui, Hawaii Itinerary here!
 This Maui guide covers a ton of awesome things to do whether you’re in Maui for a couple of days or more.

 - Warm Clothes for sunrise (layer up) winter jacket, gloves, hat, room comforter, etc.